-On the other hand, auto-collateralization provided by an EU central bank --- central bank auto-collateralization --- is exempt from reporting under SFTR because one of the parties is an EU central bank.
+On the other hand, auto-collateralization provided by an EU central bank --- central bank auto-collateralization --- is exempt from reporting under SFTR because one of the parties is an EU central bank.^{8 9}

-Note that, although auto-collateralization provided by EU central banks are exempt from reporting obligations under SFTR, they are not in scope for the MiFIR transaction reporting requirements, even though there is a disposal and acquisition of one or more financial instruments in the form of collateral.
-Auto-collateralized repo is exempted under MiFIR because it is "a contract arising exclusively for clearing or settlement purposes" (confirmed by ESMA to AFME).
-See recommendation 1.1.
+Note that, although The question is whether or not central bank auto-collateralization provided by EU central banks are exempt from has to be reported under MiFIR in the absence of reporting obligations under SFTR, 10 they are not in scope under SFTR?
+This issue was one of the subjects of an e-mail of 21 August 2017 from ESMA to AFME in response to a request by AFME in March 2017 for the MiFIR transaction reporting requirements, even though there is a disposal clarification of various issues arising under MiFID II and acquisition of one or more financial instruments in the form of collateral.
+Auto-collateralized repo is exempted under MiFIR because, including AFME's analysis that T2S auto-collateralizations would not be reportable under MiFIR.
+In the light of ESMA's response, it is recommended that central bank auto-collateralization should not be

-&lt;sup>8 Note that an auto-collateralized repo provided by a central bank may involve a payment bank acting as a conduit for flows of cash and collateral between the central bank and a participant in the securities settlement system, there is no repo between the payment bank and the participant, as evidenced by the fact that there is only one set of settlement instructions in the auto-collateralization.
+8 Note that an auto-collateralized repo provided by a central bank may involve a payment bank acting as a conduit for flows of cash and collateral between the central bank and a participant in the securities settlement system, there is no repo between the payment bank and the participant, as evidenced by the fact that there is only one set of settlement instructions in the auto-collateralization.
 The payment bank is merely inserted into the process to simplify the operational task of the central bank.
 For a more detailed description of the auto-collateralization process, see the T2S Special Series on T2S Auto-collateralization (Issue No.2, October 2012).

-&lt;sup>9 In addition, ESMA noted, in its draft Guidelines of May 2019, that central bank auto-collateralization in the case of T2S was managed by EU central banks and did not involve the lending of securities, which made it similar to the overdraft facilities that are sometimes offered as part of the fails-curing programmes of CSDs, which are monitored under CSDR and are not considered by ESMA to be SFTs (p.17, para.43; see also pp.16-17, paras.39-41).
+9 In addition, ESMA noted, in its draft Guidelines of May 2019, that central bank auto-collateralization in the case of T2S was managed by EU central banks and did not involve the lending of securities, which made it similar to the overdraft facilities that are sometimes offered as part of the fails-curing programmes of CSDs, which are monitored under CSDR and are not considered by ESMA to be SFTs (p.17, para.43; see also pp.16-17, paras.39-41).

-See MiFIR RTS 22, Article 2(5)(a).
+10 See MiFIR RTS 22, Article 2(5)(a).

-&lt;sup>11 See MiFIR RTS 22, Articles 1, 2(2)(a) and 2(3)(a).
+11 See MiFIR RTS 22, Articles 1, 2(2)(a) and 2(3)(a).